planemo-autoupdate/autoupdate/Adding_new_repo.md

 This is what the reviewer should do before merging the PR:

-1. Fork the repository under the planemo-autoupdate organisation.
+1. Fork the repository under the planemo-autoupdate organisation as planemo-autoupdate/{owner}_{repository}.

 2. In the fork settings on GitHub, give write access to the `gxydevbot` account.